 After more than 50 years in business, Petar's Restaurant is calling it quits.

 Owner Ned Kermaninejad confirmed that tonight's dinner service is the restaurant's last.
 Kermaninejad said he received notice at the end of December that Main Street Properties Services, Inc., which manages the property, was revoking his lease.

-The property managers, meanwhile, have been fighting Petar's owner in bankruptcy court and say he has failed to pay the
+The property managers, meanwhile, have been fighting Petar's owner in bankruptcy court and say he has failed to pay the rent for a year.

 Well-known entertainer "Diamond Dave" Hosley is scheduled to perform tonight.
 He will also perform Saturday at the bar from 9 p.m.-1 a.m.